How it works

 Frequently Asked Questions

-Q: Parks are also green on Google Maps.
+Parks are also green on Google Maps.
 Did you know that?

-A: Of course, but they use different shades of green.
+Of course, but they use different shades of green.
 They are not taken in consideration when calculating TCI.
 Same thing applies for traffic markers (ie: road under construction).